Developerayo/awesome-cloudinary/README.md

 ## Contributing

-Found an awesome article, tool, video, book etc.?
+Found an awesome article, tool, video, book, etc.?
 Send in a pull request!
 Just follow the [guidelines](/CONTRIBUTING.md).
 Thank you!

 ---